 Our reports ensure quantitative and comprehensible documentation of your CT analyses.
 The documentation is suitable for customer presentations, quality reports and decision-making in the development process.

 Process Optimization and Quality Assurance

 Computed tomography is the most effective technology for holistic and non-destructive testing of components along the process chain.
 The data set enables the investigation of geometric features or material properties depending on the process parameters and help to better understand the process.

 Quantify Process Influences

 A complete digital twin of the component enables analysis and evaluation according to international norms or self-developed standards.
 In this way, geometric deviations, material defects or material structures can be quantified.
 These data and findings can be evaluated and correlated depending on the process chain.

 Derived process structure relationships increase process and material understanding along the process chain.
 New quality criteria for robust and optimized processes can be derived based on such findings.

 In most casting processes, pores and internal defects cannot be avoided due to the production process.
 Modern X-ray computed tomography can characterize these material defects on their size, shape, and geometry.
 This data allows the classification of the pores according to their mode of origin, such as shrinkage, gas precipitation or thermal distortion.

-The high strength of higher performance concrete is achieved, by the addition of steel fibers and a low porosity.
+The high strength of fiber reinforced concrete is achieved by the addition of steel fibers and a low porosity.
 Computed tomography enables the quantitative characterization of porosity and fiber orientation in the material.
 Based on these findings, concrete quality can be controlled and development loops accelerated.